×

 As soon as you notice any recurring symptoms, consult your doctor.

-Primary care doctors, such as family doctors, internists or paediatricians, often diagnose and treat pericarditis.
-Depending on the patient’s age and medical conditions, a cardiologist, pediatric cardiologist or infectious disease specialist may be involved.
+Primary care doctors, such as family doctors, internists, or pediatricians, often diagnose and treat pericarditis.
+Depending on the patient’s age and medical conditions, a cardiologist, pediatric cardiologist, or infectious disease specialist may be involved.

-Pericarditis can range from a non-life-threatening sickness to a superficial infection that goes better on its own.
+Pericarditis can range from a non-life-threatening sickness to a superficial infection that goes away on its own.
 Poor heart function and fluid accumulation around the heart can exacerbate the disease.
-However, when pericarditis is treated quickly, the outcome is favourable.
+However, when pericarditis is treated quickly, the outcome is favorable.
 The majority of people heal in two to three months.

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.